-- a) Alleviate poverty within migrant and refugee families through the provision of emergency relief and other available support services and initiatives. - b) Provide appropriate cultural and linguistic services to address the needs of the diverse populace of WA with special emphasis on matters affecting their general settlement, welfare & education, training & employment, legal & health (including mental health). - c) Provide culturally and linguistically appropriate services targeting specific needs of women, elderly, youth and people with disabilities. - d) Build the capacity of new and emerging ethnic groups and empower them to address issues of concern to them. - e) Collaborate and assist ethnic groups whose aims and objects are compatible with those of the Association. - f) Promote greater awareness of the needs and concerns of culturally and linguistically diverse Western Australians among all levels of the government and non-government sector and general public. - g) Provide Facilities for cultural activities. - h) Advocate for and promote a united Australia which respects this land of ours, values Aboriginal and Torres Strait Islander and our multicultural heritage and provides justice and equity for all. - i) Advocate for and promote a racism free society and provide support services for victims of racial discrimination, abuse and harassment. - j) Undertake initiatives to better assist the Association to respond to natural and other disasters and humanitarian causes overseas. - k) And such other Objects as the Association shall consider worthy and appropriate from time to time.
+- a) Alleviate poverty within migrant and refugee families through the provision of emergency relief and other available support services and initiatives. - b) Provide appropriate cultural and linguistic services to address the needs of the diverse populace of WA with special emphasis on matters affecting their general settlement, welfare & education, training & employment, legal & health (including mental health). - c) Provide culturally and linguistically appropriate services targeting specific needs of women, elderly, youth and people with disabilities. - d) Build the capacity of new and emerging ethnic groups and empower them to address issues of concern to them. - e) Collaborate and assist ethnic groups whose aims and objects are compatible with those of the Association. - f) Promote greater awareness of the needs and concerns of culturally and linguistically diverse Western Australians among all levels of the government and non-government sector and general public. - g) Provide Facilities for cultural activities. - h) Advocate for and promote a united Australia which respects this land of ours, values Aboriginal and Torres Strait Islander and our multicultural heritage and provides justice and equity for all. - i) Advocate for and promote a society that is socially cohesive, inclusive and racism free and provide support services for victims of discrimination, abuse and harassment based on ethnicity, faith, gender, marital status, pregnancy, breastfeeding, sexual orientation, age, disability and family responsibility or status. - Undertake initiatives to better assist the Association to respond to natural and other disasters and humanitarian causes overseas. - k) And such other Objects as the Association shall consider worthy and appropriate from time to time.